jhpyle/docassemble/_docs/docker.md

 [Docker] is a good platform for trying out **docassemble** for the first time.
-It can also be used as a production environment; Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances that communicate with a central SQL server.
+It can also be used as a production environment; Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central SQL server.
 For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service], see the [scalability] section.

 # Prerequisites